UoB-COMSM0166/2025-group-12/README.md

 The background story of our game invites you to delve into a world rebuilding after the devastation caused by natural disasters.
 Various plants, which develop from seeds after several turns of being cultivated, are employed as our chess soldiers in the struggle against disasters.
 Although these plants cannot move after cultivation, they can acquire different skills and enhance their ability when cultivated closely, forming an ecosystem.
 After each game stage, all surviving plants are moved to the player's inventory for use in later stages.
 It would be challenging if a player consumes too many or grows too few resources, requiring players to think carefully before making their moves.

 We are not looking for a conventional Mario-genre 2D side-scrolling platform game, but rather something innovative.
-Our initial game idea is inspired by a similar tactics game, <em>Into the Breach</em>, where players control a group of mecha warriors on a grid battlefield, and a tower defence game, <em>Carrot Fantasy</em>, where players cultivate plants that fire ballistae, similar to <em>Plants vs. Zombies</em>.
+Our initial game idea is inspired by a similar tactics game, <em>Into the Breach</em>, where players control a group of mecha warriors on a grid battlefield, and a tower defence game, <em>Carrot Fantasy</em>, where players cultivate plants that fire ballistae, similar to <em>Bloons TD</em>.
 Both games focus on planning and strategy.
 Evolved from these games, our game stands out for its uniqueness (as far as our knowledge) in gameplay and mechanics, making it enchanting to players .